godstaker/transaction_api/README.md

 3. **First deploy the infrastructure, via the pipeline**
 4. **Build the application container(Docker) image**
 5. **Push the Container image to the container/artifact repository**
-6. **Deploy the manifest file(s), either via the pipeline or using kubectl.
+6. **replace values where required and deploy the manifest file(s), either via the pipeline or using kubectl.
 The Deployment manifest contains both the deployment of the application as well as exposing the service via a load balancer**

 ## Roadmap
 **The aspiration is to decouple the application and use Cloudsql Posgres SQL for the database, to improve reliability and minimise failure.**